happyandslow/happyandslow.github.io/_posts/2025-04-25-incremental.md

 <img src="/images/blogs/film-different-context.png" alt="legal" width="1000"/>

 If we are able to make the analogy that updates to the stream of `CONTEXT` are constantly changing tasks/queries based on fixed pool of source data, and updates to the stream of `DATA_SOURCE` are constantly updating pool of source data where a single task is based on.

-My impression is that updates to `CONTEXT` is better explored than updates received at `DATA_SOURCE` based on (probably only a few out of many) papers I had impression on:
+My impression is that updates to `CONTEXT` is better explored than updates received at `DATA_SOURCE` based on (probably only a few out of many) papers I had impression on.
 The obvious question to ask here is that if we treat LLM as a data processing operator (which it is), then this problem would clearly overlap with some of the traditional problems in OLAP systems due to the possibilities of semantic reasoning of new tasks received at the stream of `CONTEXT`.
 To make the full analogy, these problems could include the [view selection problem](https://arxiv.org/pdf/2412.11828v1), the [view maintenance problem](https://arxiv.org/pdf/2203.16684), and the [query re-writing problem](https://dl.acm.org/doi/pdf/10.1145/376284.375706).
 Specifically, if we use QA as an example, on every question we received at the stream of `CONTEXT`:

 <ins>Query Re-writing</ins> requires question to be re-written to better match views generated in the past.